kaygee500/gke-setup/shellscript/README.md

 This generates the kubeconfig and adds it to the ~/.kube/config file.
 You can also get the connect command from the GKE GUI(i.e. the Cloud Console).

-# Step 2: Execute the scripts in the following order:
+# Step 2: Execute the script `02.testapp.sh`
-- 02.testapp.sh

  a.
 Check the deployment status.
 ``` Shell
 kubectl get deployments -n demo
 ```